A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification

-Macro-averaging treats each class equally \citep{branco:2016:survey}.
-Balanced Accuracy is also one such popular averaging-based approach.
+Macro-averaging treats classes equally \citep{branco:2016:survey}.
+Balanced Accuracy is a popular averaging-based approach.
 There are also probabilistic evaluation approaches that extend Balanced Accuracy with Bayesian inference techniques for both binary and multi-class problems \citep{brodersen:2010:balanced, carrillo:2014:balanced}.
-Closer to our work, \citet{cohen:2006:cwa} introduced the notion of class weights, yet in the specific context of Sensitivity/Specificity for binary classification in the medical domain.
+Close to our work, \citet{cohen:2006:cwa} introduced the notion of class weights, yet in the specific context of Sensitivity/Specificity for binary classification in the medical domain.
 Similarly, \citet{batuwita:jbcb12} proposed extensions to G-mean for the bio-informatics domain.
 In addition to these scalar (a.k.a., threshold) metrics, graphical (a.k.a., ranking) evaluation methods such as Receiver Operating Characteristic (ROC) curves or Precision-Recall (PR) curves (and the Area Under the Curve (AUC) for such curves) as well as their extensions to imbalanced data / multi-class problems were also investigated \citep{wauc08, japkowicz13}.
-While these methods provide more detailed insights into the operational space of classifiers as a whole, they do not easily scale well with use in problems with a large number of classes \citep{branco:2016:survey}.
+While these methods provide more detailed insights into the operational space of classifiers as a whole, they do not easily scale with use in problems with a large number of classes \citep{branco:2016:survey}.